 When do you stop making National Insurance contributions?

-- If you’re employed: you can choose to stop paying Class 1 National Insurance when you reach the State Pension age, but you’re not required to.
+- If you’re employed: even if you’re still working, you can choose to stop paying Class 1 National Insurance when you reach the State Pension age.

 - If you’re self-employed: you stop paying Class 4 National Insurance from 6 April (the start of the tax year) after you reach the State Pension age.